tradingstrategy-ai/docs/source/learn/index.rst

 Learn algorithmic trading
 =========================

-We have assembled resources for learning algorithmic trading.
+We have assembled resources for learning algorithmic trading, trading, and technical analysis, both written in-house and on external sourecs.

-- Background on algorithmic trading and how it maps on Trading Strategy architecture

-- Some notebooks are complete example strategies

-- :doc:`Link collection for books, tutorials and coures <./additional-resources>`
+- See :doc:`our link collection for books, tutorials and courses <./additional-resources>`

-- If you want to jump in the code right away see :ref:`the basic code examples <tutorial>`_
+- If you are already familiar with :term:`algorithmic trading` and you want to program using Trading Strategy framework you can directly hop into :ref:`Getting started tutorial <tutorial>`.

-- See also `Community discussion <https://tradingstrategy.ai/community>`__ for asking questions
+- Visit `Trading Strategy community discussion <https://tradingstrategy.ai/community>`__ for asking questions

 Learning resources
 ------------------